-Jobs for English teachers in China
+Teaching English in China 101

 Most public schools throughout China have mandated English training from age five through the end of secondary school.
-With the largest number of middle class households in the world, parents are sending their children to private language schools at an unprecedented rate.
+With the largest number of middle-class households in the world, parents are sending their children to private language schools at an unprecedented rate.
 The adult learner market is enormous as well.
 China's export market is one of the world's largest, and it is necessary for their white collar workforce to communicate with potential buyers worldwide using English.

 There are well over 50 cities with over 1 million people in each.
-Top destinations for certified English teachers include Beijing, Shanghai, Nanjing, Hangzhou, and Guangzhou, to name just a few.
+Top destinations for teaching English in China include Beijing, Shanghai, Nanjing, Hangzhou, and Guangzhou, to name just a few.